HB9DTX/EDI2ODX/README.md

 >
 >*QRB in format xxx km*
 >
+> *MOD: c for CW, s for SSB, 8 for FT8*
+>
 >*In case of TXT use TAB as separator.*

-If wanted, it can also generate statistics on the QSOs:
+If wanted, the script can also generate statistics on the QSOs:
 - Density probability of the QSO amount over azimuth
 - Density probability of the QSB over azimuth
 - Display all the contacted station on a map